JEOL

 JEOL, Ltd. (日本電子, Nihon Denshi Kabushiki-kaisha) is a major developer and manufacturer of electron microscopes and other scientific instruments, industrial equipment and medical equipment.

 Its headquarters are in Tokyo, Japan, with 25 domestic and foreign subsidiaries and associated companies as of 2014.
 It is listed in the top ten businesses worldwide for analytical laboratory instrument manufacturing.
-JEOL's instruments are used by researchers around the world, including the University of Cambridge, University of Oxford, and MIT.

 It has been included in the Activest Lux Nanotech Mutual Fund and the WestLB Nanotech Fund.